liruqi/bfupdater/README.md

-# Bigfoot WoW plugins Updater for Mac
+# Bigfoot Updater for Mac

 ## Introduction